-For the reasons set out in this report, it is our opinion that the proposed development will appropriately intensify an underutilized site with new residential, office and retail uses and will enhance the public realm by providing at-grade retail uses, new POPS areas and landscaping features along the South Service Road East and the future local roads.
+For the reasons set out in this Report, it is our opinion that the proposed development will appropriately intensify an underutilized site with new residential and retail uses, as well as provide for a potential day care, and will enhance, and extend, the public realm by providing two courtyard POPS north of Argus Road.
 The development proposal supports the envisioned built form context for the area and supports the development of a complete community in Midtown Oakville.

-From a planning policy perspective, the proposed mixed use development is consistent and conforms with the Provincial policies and plans, the Region of Halton Official Plan and the Livable Oakville Plan, and will contribute to the goals and objectives for Midtown Oakville Growth Area, all of which promote the intensification of underutilized sites within built-up urban areas, particularly in locations that are well served by existing municipal infrastructure, including higherorder public transit.
-The subject site is approximately 300 metres north of the Oakville GO station and approximately 500 metres west of the planned Trafalgar BRT, and would be considered within a "major transit station area" as defined by the Growth Plan.
+From a planning policy perspective, the proposed mixed use development is consistent and conforms with the Provincial policies and plans, the Region of Halton Official Plan and the Livable Oakville Plan. and will contribute to the goals and objectives for Midtown Oakville Growth Area, all of which promote the intensification of underutilized sites within builtup urban areas, particularly in locations that are well served by existing municipal infrastructure, including higher-order public transit.
+The subject site is located in the Midtown Oakville GO UGC/MTSA, as defined through ROPA 48.
+The subject site is located approximately 325 metres north of the Oakville GO Station and approximately 200 metres west of the planned Trafalgar BRT.
 It is our opinion that the proposed intensification of the subject site is consistent with the PPS, conforms with the Growth Plan and the Halton Region and Livable Oakville Plan.
 In our opinion, the subject site is a contextually appropriate location for intensification as it is located within an Urban Growth Centre, is in walking distance of the Oakville GO Station and is designated Urban Centre and Urban Core in Midtown Oakville, where the greatest intensity of development is anticipated.